VIDHI-BAJAJ/CodeClause_Unit-Converter/README.md

 # CodeClause_Unit-Converter
 This project is a unit converter made using HTML, CSS, and JavaScript.
 It allows users to convert values between different units of measurement, such as inches to centimeters or pounds to kilograms.
+The project demonstrates my proficiency in front-end web development using these technologies, as well as my ability to write clean, well-documented code.
+I used event handling, DOM manipulation, and conditional statements to create a user-friendly and responsive interface